alazraq/AutoML/Report/Report.md

 Y_train.groupby(X_data_exploration.is_holidays).mean()
 ```

 **People do not use their washing machine on holidays, nor their kettle**.
-This makes sense becasue when people leave the house, thei appliances that consume a lot of electricity when used are not used any longer so they stop consuming, while the appliances that consume an almost constant amount of electricity do not vary much because they keep working.
+This makes sense becasue when people leave the house, the appliances that consume a lot of electricity when used are not used any longer so they stop consuming, while the appliances that consume an almost constant amount of electricity do not vary much because they keep working.

 For all these reasons, we thought it would be relevant to **add some features to the data**, to be able to predict the per-appliance consumption with more accuracy.
 This will be detailed further in this report.